Anyone can start a business, but it takes true genius—or hard work—to grow it. Grow or Die.

 Alright, so you came up with a USP that you think will resonate well with your consumers.
 The next step is to generate a sales lead by ramping up marketing for your USP.
 This is where you have to diversify and not place all your eggs in one basket.

-Believe it or not, despite the entire social media craze, social networks are NOT the most effective source for generating sales leads.
-When it comes to B2B transactions, for example, social media only accounts for a meager 5% of new sales leads, according to this 2014 Infographic from Marketing Profs (@).
+Believe it or not, social networks are NOT the most effective source for generating qualified sales leads.
+When it comes to B2B transactions, for example, social media is a great way to engage with your target audience, but it it can’t be your only avenue.
 Other methods, such as webinars, telemarketing, and trade shows, account for a much larger slice of the pie.

 This isn’t intended to dissuade you from setting up a company profile via multiple social networks.
 It’s just to point out that you should use multiple avenues of approaches.
 In fact, you will need to do just that as you nurture your leads and turn curious potential consumers into long-term, loyal customers.
 Lead generation is only the first step!